 It’s time for another edition of Dollar and Cents.
 This is where I answer one of your questions.

 I ran across one of your articles via Google and wanted to inquire your thoughts on what a first time investor should do in order to maximize ROI.
-Hypothetically, what are the safest options for a 10,000 investment and is that enough to get a good head start in the market.
+Hypothetically, what are the safest options for a 10,000 investment, and is it enough to get a good head start in the market?
 Ideally, I would like to double or triple this over time.